 The infamous Toad’s Place in New Haven has been home to many amazing shows and artists since it started back in the mid-70s.
 This past Tuesday, February 28th, Turbine and The Zach Deputy Band were in the house.
 I had never seen either band before.
 In fact, it was the first for many to see Zach play with a full band.
-His latest album Another Day was just released and it was his first album that included more than just himself.
+His latest album Another Day

 When I arrived, the sound was groovy, but I honestly wasn’t sure which band was on stage.
 I made my way closer and could see Zach front and center, so just assumed I had missed the opening act.
 It bummed me out that I missed the opener, but on the other hand the Ashley’s Ice Cream I got instead of getting here sooner was well worth it.
 It wasn’t until the last song was over and the lead vocalist said “Thank you so much for coming out!
 We are Turbine!”
 Zach was making a guest appearance during their set.
 Turbine is a four piece band out of New York and they had done a stellar job of entertaining a Tuesday night crowd.
 One of their founding members, Ryan Rightmire, was on acoustic guitar and doing something strange with a balloon.
 I couldn’t tell if he was making music or just being animated.
 In looking into it after the fact, it appears as though he uses a balloon’s air to make sounds through his harmonica.
 Could it be?!
 Genius idea, if you were to ask me!

 During the break between acts, “Dub Like an Antelope” was playing; a tribute album covering many of Phish’s hits in reggae form.
 “Back on the Train,” “Slave to the Traffic Light,” “Makisupa Policeman” and finally “Boogie on Reggae Woman” (the Stevie Wonder hit) before the band took stage.